SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 {{< c8y-admon-caution >}}
 - Copy the value of the new secret to another location.
 It will no longer be visible once you have left the page.
 - The secret string must not include a "=" character as this may conflict with the later usage in a URL.
-If so, create a new one.
+If it does, create a new one.
 {{< /c8y-admon-caution >}}

 Optionally, create a user in Azure AD that you would like to use with {{< product-c8y-iot >}}.